woctezuma/steam-market/README.md

 ## Usage

--   To look for games which i) are likely to have high bid orders for their booster packs, and ii) which I may not own yet, run:
+-   To look for games which i) are may have high bids for their booster packs, and ii) which I may not own yet, run:

 ```bash
 python market_buzz_detector.py